MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5980-scenario-include.md

-Generate a report with all your schedules for maintenance visits.
+Generate a report that shows all your scheduled maintenance visits.